aridyckovsky/cv/README.md

 This will require `sudo` access, likely via password.
 Then, follow the prompts, choosing the defaults as you go.

+Running `brew install latexindent` may help resolve issues as well.
+If issues persist with compilation, re-install Perl packages above.

 ## Usage

 The CV is updated in the [`cv/`](cv/) directory, which includes: